Step LLM (:llm)

 :messagesor:prompt/:system. - Prefer templates for long prompts.

-:toolsbelongs on the step config, not inside templates.- Token cost estimates are derived from provider/model usage and platform token pricing, not from step
+names rejected before dispatch do not count. - Token cost estimates are derived from provider/model usage and platform token pricing, not from step

 :metering.
 See Run Cost Estimates. - For most production flows, bind an LLM-capable connection via